Cahokia: Rise and peak (11th and 12th centuries)

-In the years around 1050 CE, Cahokia experienced a “Big Bang.”
-The city-proper's three urban precincts: St. Louis, East St. Louis, and Cahokia were all constructed at this time.
+In the years around 1050 CE, the city-proper's three urban precincts: St. Louis, East St. Louis, and Cahokia were constructed.
 At the same time, an ordered city grid—oriented to the north along the Grand Plaza, Rattlesnake Causeway, and dozens of mounds—was imposed on earlier Woodland settlements.
 This was accompanied by a homogenization of material culture (e.g. pottery and architectural styles) that divided the smaller settlements beforehand.
 Mound construction increased across the region in the 11th century in the floodplain and, for the first time, in the uplands to the east.
 Some mounds were built on earlier settlement locations—arguably by descendants emphasizing their particular ancestral positions in the new social order.
 All villages experienced either renewal and construction efforts turning them into mound centers, or were depopulated to become just a few households or a single farmstead.
 New settlement types including nucleated settlements, mound centers, small dispersed clusters of houses, and single-family farmsteads appeared throughout the region.

 The city's complex construction of earthen mounds required digging, excavation and transportation by hand using woven baskets.
 Construction made use of 55 e6ft3 of earth, and much of the work was accomplished over decades.
 Its highly planned large, smoothed-flat, ceremonial plazas, sited around the mounds, with homes for thousands connected by laid out pathways and courtyards, suggest the location served as a central religious pilgrimage city.

 At the high point of its development, Cahokia was the largest urban center north of the great Mesoamerican cities in Mexico and Central America.
 Home to about 1,000 people before circa 1050, its population grew rapidly after that date.
 According to a 2007 study in Quaternary Science Reviews, "Between AD 1050 and 1100, Cahokia's population increased from between 1,400 and 2,800 people to between 10,200 and 15,300 people", an estimate that applies only to a 1.8 km2 high-density central occupation area.
 As a result of archeological excavations in the early 21st century, new residential areas were found to the west of Cahokia; this discovery increased estimates of historic area population.
 Archaeologists estimate the city's population at between 6,000 and 40,000 at its peak.
 If the highest population estimates are correct, Cahokia was larger than any subsequent city in the United States until the 1780s, when Philadelphia's population grew beyond 40,000.
-Its population may have been larger than contemporaneous London and Paris.
+Its population in the 12th century was comparable in size to contemporaneous London and Paris.